 After his recovery, he returned to his birthplace in Parajito, New Mexico.
 A couple of years later, he would begin building his Indian Trading Post empire.
 Still, he wouldn’t let go of the Lost Ledge Tale.
 Over the next several decades, he enticed several prospectors into looking for the ledge in exchange for grubstaking them.
 However, none were able to find it.

 Then a man named Warren Peters came along in 1891.
 Peters, a 61-year-old seasoned prospector, had just sold two silver claims in the San Juan Mountains of Colorado before making his way into New Mexico.
 With plans to prospect in the gold camps of the Mogollon Mountains in the southwest part of the state, Peters stopped in Gallup along the way.
 There he met John Lorenzo Hubbell.
 Once again, Hubbell saw an opportunity and shared the tale with Peters, who was so interested that he traveled with Hubbell to his home in Ganado, Arizona.
 While there, Hubbell provided Peters with all of the details as well as drawing a map of the White Cliffs and Peters agreed to look.
 In May 1891, Peters set out to see if he could find the lost ledge.
 One can only imagine how he might have felt when he spied the location.
 Making his way through the narrow passage, he spied the icicle-like formations.
 Wasting no time, he knocked down several 20-inch long stalactites, which scattered chunks of gold as they fell.

-Filling several pouches with the gold, he then loaded them onto two burrows and headed to the nearest railhead at Marysvale, some 80 miles to the north.
-He then traveled to Salt Lake City to sell his gold.
+Filling several pouches with the gold, he then loaded them onto two burrows and headed to the nearest railhead at Marysvale, some 80 miles to the north, and traveled to Salt Lake City to sell his gold.
 However, he found that it would have to be shipped to Denver.
 After waiting more than a month he finally received the payment.
 Thrilled at the amount, he decided to make another trip back to the White Cliffs in August 1891.